moby/moby/docs/deprecated.md

 To learn more about Docker Engine's deprecation policy, see [Feature Deprecation Policy](https://docs.docker.com/engine/#feature-deprecation-policy).

+### Empty line continuation for `Dockerfile`
+**Deprecated In Release: v17.05.0**

+The empty lines in `Dockerfile` used to indicate continuation, as long as the last non-empty line ends with escape.
+This rule is being deprecated and a warning is generated.

 ### `-g` and `--graph` flags on `dockerd`

 **Deprecated In Release: v17.05.0**